 Similar to pain, clients in a state of anxiety or panic are unlikely to be able to relax or focus for extended periods, such as to relax all of the muscles from the feet to their head… So again, rapid inductions may well be the sensible choice here.
 Obviously if the subject is anxious about the hypnosis process itself, then you may take a different approach.

 Again, people in emergency situations (such as road accidents) can often benefit from hypnosis to calm them, to reduce pain, etc. Some emergency servicemen (and women) actively use hypnosis for that exact reason.
 Rapid inductions often work well in these scenarios.

 Depending on where you perform hypnotherapy (we don’t all work in offices), you may not always have time for an extended session.
 Sometimes you may need to get a session finished in under 10 minutes, if you work with hypnosis in a hospital for example.
 If your induction process alone is 10 minutes long, then you’re not going to get very far.

 Sometimes you may end up doing a hypnotherapy session when you least expect it, and potentially whilst you are away from your usual therapy environment.
 It is unlikely that you will have a comfy chair to hand, and sometimes the subject that you are working with may actually be standing… Progressive relaxation won’t work well if the subject is uncomfortable, nor if they are standing up.
 People can go into hypnosis standing up (see any stage hypnosis show), so again, if you ever need to do some ‘impromptu’ hypnotherapy whilst you’re out in the big, wide world, rapid inductions can be a highly useful tool to have in your hypnotherapy toolkit.

 So there you have it…

-If you’d like an introduction to using rapid inductions, take a look at my book:
+If you’d like an introduction to using rapid inductions, and like to learn by reading books, take a look at Rory’s book: